marennodenes/Flashcard-App/docs/release_3/sustainability.md

 **Solution:** Use login tokens that work on any device.

-- Users can log in from phone, tablet, and computer
+- Users can sign in from phones, tablets, and computers
-- Automatic logout for security
+- Automatic logout after a period of inactivity or on suspicious activity
-- Remember login for a while, then ask again
+- Option to remember a device for a limited time, with the ability to revoke sessions from all devices

 ### 3. Handle More Users at Once